kytos/documentation/tutorials/napps/development_environment_setup.rst

 Cloning existing projects
 =========================

-If you want contribute with a kytos project, you must clone a project found in `GitHub group <https://github.com/kytos>`_ to make your changes.
-Here we are going to clone all important repositories (python-openflow, kytos-utils kyco-core-napps and kyco) using the development branch.
+If you want to contribute with a Kytos project by coding, you must clone/fork its repository located at `GitHub group <https://github.com/kytos>`_.
+Below, we are going to clone all major repositories (python-openflow, kytos-utils kyco-core-napps and kyco) and use the development branch:

 .. code-block:: bash

   $ for project in python-openflow kytos-utils kyco-core-napps kyco; do
-      git clone --branch develop https://github.com/kytos/$project.git; \
+      git clone --branch develop https://github.com/kytos/$project.git
     done

-After this command, a folder will be created for each project with the latest version of the source code.
+After this command, a folder will be created for each project with the latest development source code.

 Installing Python dependencies
 ==============================